-- 1. Mandatory start button: Every robot has to provide a start button that can be used to start tests when needed (see Section 3.6.7). - 2.
+- 1. Requirements: As stated in Section 3.6.7, teams that aren't able to carry out the default start signal (opening the door) have to provide a start button that can be used to start tests.
+The team needs to announce this to the TC before every test that involves a start signal, including Robot Inspection. - 2.
 Definition: The start button can be any "one-button procedure" that can be easily executed by a referee.
 This includes, for example, the release of the emergency button (Section 3.3.4), a hardware button different from the emergency button (e.g., a green button), or a software button in a Graphical User Interface. - 3.
-Inspection: The start button for a robot should be the same for all the tests and must be announced in the robot registration form and tested during the robot inspection procedure (see Section 4.1). - 4.
-Penalty for using start button: If a team needs to use the start button in a test where opening the door is the start signal (see Section 3.6.7), it receives a penalty of 50 points.
+Inspection: It is during the the Robot Inspection test (see Section 4.4) that the procedure for the start button, if needed, is announced to the TC and inspected.
+The start button for a robot should be the same for all the tests. - 4.
+Penalty for using start button: If a team needs to use the start button in a test where opening the door is the start signal, it receives a penalty (see Section 3.6.7).